-Quick Cold Roasted Red Pepper Soup with Greek Yogurt in 15 Minutes
+Quick Cold Roasted Red Pepper Soup with Greek Yogurt

 Today’s quick and easy cold Roasted Red Pepper Soup recipe has tons of summery flavor from the roasted peppers, basil, garlic and tomatoes.
 It also gets a bit of creaminess and richness from Greek yogurt.
 This recipe is sponsored by Stonyfield Yogurt.
 See all of my Stonyfield recipes here.